What Does A Hood Piercing Look Like? | Bold, Unique, Stylish

 Material Appearance Pros & Cons

-Surgical Steel Bright silver shine; classic metallic look Durable & affordable; may cause allergies in sensitive skin
+Surgical Steel Bright silver shine; classic metallic look Durable & affordable; may cause irritation in people sensitive to nickel unless it is high-quality implant-grade steel

-Titanium Dull silver-gray; hypoallergenic matte finish Lightweight & biocompatible; pricier than steel
+Titanium Dull silver-gray; hypoallergenic matte finish Lightweight & biocompatible; usually pricier than basic steel

-Gold (14k or higher) Warm yellow or rose gold glow; luxurious appearance Elegant & hypoallergenic; requires careful maintenance to avoid tarnishing
+Gold (14k or higher) Warm yellow or rose gold glow; luxurious appearance Elegant when solid and properly polished; avoid plated or low-quality gold for fresh intimate piercings

 Choosing high-quality materials not only enhances aesthetics but also reduces irritation risk during healing—critical for intimate piercings like this one.